Job Loss and Bankruptcy

 Can I file chapter 7 if I am unemployed?

 Yes.
 There is no income requirement to file chapter 7.
+In fact, Job loss and bankruptcy, especially chapter 7, is a recipe for recovery.
 However, if you have a car payment, this might become an issue.
 In order to keep your car, you normally will sign a reaffirmation agreement.
 One of the requirements is that your car payment will not constitute a hardship on you.
 The court has to rule on this.
 If you have no income, would this not be a hardship?

 Can I file chapter 13 if I am unemployed?